Backblaze/b2-sdk-java/README.md

 I'd like to verify that it's possible to replace the WebApiClient implementation in an environment that doesn't have the Apache HttpClient we use.
 I want to be sure we're not inadvertently pulling in classes that won't exist in such an environment.

 For developers who are building on the SDK, we have a provided an initial implementation of B2StorageClient which simulates the service.
 So far, it has a minimal feature set.
 Let us know if you'd like to work on it.

-Run the following:
-  * check_licenses .
-  * generate_docs
+(Actually, it's not in the repo yet.)

 Development TO DOs
 ==================
+* remove B2StorageClient.uploadFile().
 * update javadocs
-* update generate_docs
 * any good way to exercise all the exception handling, esp in the WebApiClientImpl?
-* implement a WebApiClient that uses java.net instead of HttpComponents and make sure the SDK can be used without HttpComponents.
+* implement a WebApiClient that uses java.net instead of HttpComponents and make sure the SDK can be used without HttpComponents.  to do this, split the SDK into 'b2sdk4j-core', 'b2sdk4j-httpclient'.  move the existing builder to 'b2sdk4j-httpclient'. see if there's something common and useful that can be shared in b2sdk4j-core.
 * add parameters for sockets?
 * check public/default/private protection levels! (maybe put all files in one pkg to tighten protections?)
 * continue converting B2 service code to use new sdk.